rust-lang/cargo/src/doc/src/reference/publishing.md

 against that version, but all existing dependencies continue to work.
 One of the major goals of [crates.io] is to act as a permanent archive of crates that does not change over time, and allowing deletion of a version would go against this goal.
-Essentially a yank means that all projects with a `Cargo.lock` will not break, while any future `Cargo.lock` files generated will not list the yanked version.
+Essentially a yank means that all packages with a `Cargo.lock` will not break, while any future `Cargo.lock` files generated will not list the yanked version.